Anemonoides trifolia: Description

 The species differs from Anemonoides nemorosa in its white or pale blue anthers (unlike the yellow anthers of A. nemorosa) and simple lanceolate leaflets lacking the deep lobing of A. nemorosa.

 Distribution

 Anemonoides trifolia is very similar to Anemonoides nemorosa, but has a more restricted range in southern and central Europe, from Portugal and Spain east to Hungary, and locally north to Finland, where one small population occurs.

 Habitat

-It occurs in hardwood forests and rocky sites up to 1860 metres of altitude.
+It occurs in hardwood forests and rocky sites up to 1860 m of altitude.

 Subspecies

 The Portuguese and Spanish populations are distinguished as A. trifolia subsp. albida, with the remaining populations being A. trifolia subsp. trifolia.